tk-notes/lucas-meier-blog/content/posts/2021/06/introducing_nimotsu/index.md

 → nimotsu decrypt encrypted.bin --out cat.png --key key.txt
 ```

-And that's about it really!
-This is a super simple application.
+And that's about it!
+This is a very simple application.
 The concept
 is pretty old-school, and surpassed by various more practical and more
 secure programs, but I wanted a simple project to let me implement
 some of the primitives involved.

 # The Protocol

-So, what primitives are needed to make this program work?
+So, what primitives does this program use?
 Let's have a closer
-look at how the protocol for encrypting data is designed.
+look at how the protocol for encrypting data works.

 A nimotsu keypair is just an
 [x25519](https://datatracker.ietf.org/doc/html/rfc7748) keypair.